 Website advlightsource Advanced Light Source (ALS)

-Lawrence Berkeley National Lab’s (LBNL) Engineering Division has an opening for an ALS Electrical Area Lead Engineer (EALE) to join the team.
+Lawrence Berkeley National Lab’s (LBNL) Engineering Division has an opening for a Lead Engineer for Large Scientific/Optical Projects to join the team.

 What You Will Do: